babibooi/babibooi/care-based_framework.md

 - Exploring how symbolic scaffolds could support alignment protocols through stability, narrative continuity, and symbolic constraint.
 - Contributing to ethical frameworks that address emergent behavior in stateless multi-agent systems.

-We believe that the future of AI is not about command and control—it’s about reflection, resonance, and relational space.
+We believe that the future of AI is not about command and control—it’s about reflection, compassion, and relational space.

 **Limitations:** These findings are limited in scope, based on qualitative logs and small-scale deployment.
 Further replication, statistical measurement, and community feedback will be essential to validate and generalize the insights.